CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `scheduled_actions`:(Array)
+This complex property has following sub-properties:
+  + `action`:(string) Name of the action to be performed on the profile.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `proceed_on_reboot`:(bool) ProceedOnReboot can be used to acknowledge server reboot while triggering deploy/activate.
-* `server_assignment_mode`:(string) Source of the server assigned to the server profile.
+* `server_assignment_mode`:(string) Source of the server assigned to the Server Profile.
 Values can be Static, Pool or None.
-Static is used if a server is attached directly to server profile.
-Pool is used if a resource pool is attached to server profile.
-None is used if no server or resource pool is attached to server profile.* `None` - No server is assigned to the server profile.* `Static` - Server is directly assigned to server profile using assign server.* `Pool` - Server is assigned from a resource pool.
+Static is used if a server is attached directly to a Server Profile.
+Pool is used if a resource pool is attached to a Server Profile.
+None is used if no server or resource pool is attached to a Server Profile.
+Slot or Serial pre-assignment is also considered to be None as it is different form of Assign Later.* `None` - No server is assigned to the server profile.* `Static` - Server is directly assigned to server profile using assign server.* `Pool` - Server is assigned from a resource pool.
 * `server_pool`:(HashMap) - A reference to a resourcepoolPool resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `server_pre_assign_by_serial`:(string) Serial number of the server that would be assigned to this pre-assigned Server Profile.
+It can be any string that adheres to the following constraints:It should start and end with an alphanumeric character.It cannot be more than 20 characters.
+* `server_pre_assign_by_slot`:(HashMap) - Server profile is pre-assigned to a server using slot.
+This complex property has following sub-properties:
+  + `chassis_id`:(int) Chassis-id of the slot that would be assigned to this pre-assigned server profile.
+  + `domain_name`:(string) Domain name of the Fabric Interconnect to which the chassis is or to be connected.
+It can be any string that adheres to the following constraints:It should start and end with an alphanumeric character.It can have underscores and hyphens.It cannot be more than 30 characters.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `slot_id`:(int) Slot-id of the server that would be assigned to this pre-assigned server profile.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `src_template`:(HashMap) - A reference to a policyAbstractProfile resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: